-Communicate clearly the actual company where the professional will be working
+Communicate clearly the actual workplace

 We require that all job ads are able to identify the company where the professional will actually work, which can or cannot correspond to the company publishing the job offer..
 If you are recruiting on behalf of a client, you must clearly name the company (describing it or specify the industry is not enough).

-If you are giving staffing services to a client (where you are the company hiring but the actual workplace is another), you should equally indicate the company where the applicant is going to perform work.
+If you are giving staffing services to a client (where you are the company hiring but the actual workplace is another), you should equally indicate the company where the applicant is going to work.